 What backpack size do I need for skiing?

 If you will be skiing with essentials such as a drink, light snacks and some spare layers, then a 15 to 20-liter backpack should suffice.
-However, if you are going on a day long overnight ski and will pack heavy equipment such as a shovel, probe, extra jacket and more layers, then you will need a backpack as big as 40 liters.
+However, if you are going on a day long overnight ski and will pack heavy equipment.
+Then you will need a backpack as big as 40 liters.

 What types of shovels will fit into my ski backpack?